Zero Trust Security: How Does It Work and Who Needs It?

 According to a recently published report, the global market size of zero trust security is expected reach $51.6 billion by 2026 from $19.6 billion in 2020, growing at a CAGR of 17.4 percent.

-Clearly, many organizations see zero trust security as the best way forward, and improved security posture isn’t the only benefit they’re attracted by.
-Here are three other important benefits of zero trust security you should know about:
+Clearly, many organizations see it as the best way forward.
+However, improved security posture isn’t the only benefit they’re attracted by.
+Here are three other important benefits that you should know about:

 How to Achieve Zero Trust Security?